kristianmandrup/mm-devise/README.markdown

 *mm-devise* will let you use [devise](http://github.com/plataformatec/devise) with [MongoMapper](http://github.com/jnunemaker/mongomapper).

-*mm-devise* is intended for use with *Rails 3* and *Devise 1.1.5* and above.
+*mm-devise* is intended for use with *Rails 3+* and *Devise 1.2* and above.
 It may work with earlier versions of devise.

 This README only covers *mm-devise* specifics.
 Make sure to read the [devise README](http://github.com/plataformatec/devise/blob/master/README.rdoc)

+## Status update, June 2011

+Recently upgraded to (hopefully!) support Devise > 1.2 and MongoMapper 0.9.0.

 ## Usage options